danielbanko/oTree/README.md

 looks like first round is always practice round. need to fix it so that practice round is in addition to the number of rounds specified by num_rounds

 Warning: set_final_payoff is defined but not used

+make the instructions persistent across page. so participants have access

+add a button that participants have to press to see the peer information (better to ensure that they read it)